undp/National-Climate-Transparency-Platform/README.md

 * **Standard Reporting**: The information for climate action, programme, project, activity, and support is automatically consolidated and reported in the dashboard, along with reporting information using important Common Tabular Formats of the ETF.

-* **Assigning Users**: the DTS allows governments to assign users based on the entities they work for (e.g. government departments, education institutions, consultants…) and what information they should have access to both read and input (e.g. for specific sectors…).
+* **Assigning Users**: the NCTP allows governments to assign users based on the entities they work for (e.g. government departments, education institutions, consultants…) and what information they should have access to both read and input (e.g. for specific sectors…).

 More information about the project’s background, vision, policy context, support provided can be found in the demo site https://transparency-demo.carbreg.org/.
-Please contact the UNDP DPG team digital4planet@undp.org to request a walkthrough demonstration and to discuss further support and collaboration.
+Governments and project partners, please contact the UNDP DPG team digital4planet@undp.org through your UNDP country office to request a walkthrough demonstration and to discuss further support and collaboration.

 ## Index
 Below contents are planned to be updated by the third quarter of 2024 based on user feedback and recent change in international requirements.